 Join us to exchange and share ideas, discuss new research, and listen to guest speakers.
-New members are always welcome.
+Anyone is welcome to attend.
 For more information and future meeting dates, call Senior Services Coordinator Cathy Thompson at (847) 720-3382 or click here to see our program calendar.

 Large Print Books

 With a type size larger than regular print, these books make reading "easy on the eyes."
 Bestsellers, classics, mysteries, romances, westerns, and non-fiction materials are available in Large Print.
 Readers' Digest magazines also available at the Library in Large Print editions.

 With titles available on a variety of formats, including CD, Playaway, and digital download.
 The Library's collection of audiobooks allows low vision users to continue to experience the joy of reading.
 We have a large selection of fiction and non-fiction audiobook titles for your listening pleasure.

 Hand-held Magnifiers/Pebble 4.3 Electronic Magnifier

 Available in various strengths, including several with lights, for extended checkout.
 Click here to learn more about the Pebble Magnifier.
 The Pebble Magnifier is available for Library use only.

 These machines, with a 20 inch screens and movable tray, are available for extended checkout.
 For your convenience, the Library will deliver the machine to your home.